hpi-swa-teaching/Koans/src/Koans.package/KoanAboutMeta.class/README.md

-This chapter teaches you advanced (but mostly discouraged) meta concepts of using classes and messages.
+This chapter teaches you advanced (and exciting yet in most circumstances discouraged) meta concepts of using classes and messages.